Allen's Ranch Fort |

 (1841 - 1842), Arlington

-Texas Rangers were briefly located here on the West Fork Trinity River at a stockaded blockhouse with several cabins.
+Texas Rangers were briefly located here on the West Fork Trinity River at a stockaded blockhouse with three crude cabins.
 A treaty was signed here in September 1843 between nine Indian tribes and the Republic of Texas demarkating a line between the Indians and the white settlers.
+The blockhouse probably continued in use for settler defense several years afterwards.
 The town of Birdsville was settled in 1842.
 Located south of Euless.
 Marker located seven miles south of the actual site, on South Main Street at the Silver Lake Gun Club.

 Middleton Johnson's Station